Air purifier will help a cough.

 Tips For Using an Air Purifier For Cough

 An air purifier can do so much more to your respiratory system.
 It can promote a clean and healthy environment to fight off a cough.
-To get the best out of an air purifier, here are some pro tips that everyone should follow.
+To get the best out of an air purifier, everyone should follow some pro tips.

 - Find a good spot - Place the air cleaner in a location where you spend the most time or has bad air quality.
 The bedroom is a good place to start as we spend one-third of our time there.
 Otherwise, consider common areas such as the living room, kitchen, office, or basement.